Written by Steven Moffat. Part 2 of the two-part finale to Series 8.

 - Love allows Brigadier Lethbridge-Stewart to save his daughter and defend his country.

-- The Doctor and Clara's affection for each other is so strong they mutually sacrifice the opportunity to keep travelling with one another in the mistaken belief that this will allow the other to find their own happy endings (the Doctor believing Clara has been reunited with Danny; Clara believing the Doctor is returning to Gallifrey).
+- The Doctor and Clara's love for each other, be it platonic or implied romantic, is so strong they mutually sacrifice the opportunity to keep travelling with one another in the mistaken belief that this will allow the other to find their own happy endings (the Doctor believing Clara has been reunited with Danny; Clara believing the Doctor is returning to Gallifrey).

 - Pre-emptive Declaration: Missy tells Osgood she will kill her in a minute.
 She does too, even counting down the time For the Evulz.
 She still can't resist a countdown.